Absolutely continuous Furstenberg measures: Acknowledgements

 \section{Acknowledgements}

 First of all I would like to thank my supervisor P\'eter Varj\'u for his help and detailed comments in preparing this paper.
 I would also like to thank Emmanuel Breuillard, Constantin Kogler and Ioannis Kontoyiannis for their helpful comments which greatly improved the readability of this paper.
+Finally I would like to thank the anonymous referees for their helpful and detailed comments.